fgilde/AI-Ming/README.md

 PowerAim is a **universal AI-based aim alignment tool**.
 It captures the screen, runs a YOLOv8 ONNX model on the frame, and nudges the mouse towards the detected target — fully configurable, with a clean Fluent UI built on .NET 10 and WPF.

-PowerAim started as a fork of [Babyhamsta/Aimmy](https://github.com/Babyhamsta/Aimmy) but has since been heavily reworked: a decoupled service architecture, a complete trigger-system overhaul, a Fluent-styled UI, gamepad / AutoPlay support, localization in 9 languages, dynamic model sizes, and a much faster capture & inference pipeline.

-PowerAim is **100% free**: no ads, no key system, no paywalled features.
-It is **source-available** but **not open source** — please do not make commercial forks.

 <p align="center">
   <img src="docs/images/main.png" alt="PowerAim" width="800" />